 As consumers become increasingly accustomed to vast product selections, competitive pricing, competitive shipping rates and time frames, and up to the minute delivery updates, online marketplaces are forced to meet the standards set by single vendor ecommerce experiences.
-Ryan Lee, the Founder and CEO of Nautical Commerce, has spent decades helping organizations build, launch, and run marketplaces.
-Ryan along with Niklas Halusa, President of Nautical, sat down to address marketplace best practices that help you succeed and grow.
+Niklas Halusa, Co-Founder and CEO of Nautical Commerce, sat down with Ryan Lee, Nautical's Co-Founder and Advisor, to address marketplace best practices that help you succeed and grow.
 In case you missed it, this article reviews insights from their conversation.

 To set the stage for success, we first have to define a marketplace.
 A marketplace is not just an ecommerce platform, where the goal is to remove the friction to buy to enhance user experience.
 But instead, a platform where the friction to sell must also be removed — this is where the invisible comes in.
 Marketplaces have to ensure that consumers have an easy, user-friendly experience full of product options and quick payment and delivery features.

 Marketplace platforms are complex ecosystems that operate at the intersection of three realms — fintech, logistics and commerce.
 You cannot fully service the marketplace model without combining all three elements.

 The truth is, most of us don’t think about the invisible.
 The behind the scenes of how our products manage to make it to us within 24 hours, or how our payments make their way seamlessly to the right place, or even the shipping updates we receive up until our product hits our front door.
 But these invisible operations are what make or break a marketplace.

 Successful marketplaces become and remain successful by adhering to a set of best practices.
 Here are 5 essential factors to consider.